dynamicloud/wiztorage_for_java/README.md

 modelIdentifier=Enter_Model_Id
 ```

-####The last step is to copy the API credentials (CSK and ACI keys) to put them in your `log4j.properties` file.
+####The last step is to copy the API credentials (CSK and ACI keys) to put them in your `wiztorage.properties` file.

 1. Click on **Your name link at right top of your account**
-2. Copy the CSK and ACI keys and put them into your `log4j.properties` file.
+2. Copy the CSK and ACI keys and put them into your `wiztorage.properties` file.

 ```properties
 # Credentials for REST APIs